drifter1/compiler/README.md

 ```

 >[!NOTE]
-> By default, the compiler prints debugging information to the terminal console and creates debugging files with extensions *.out* and *.json*.
+> By default, the compiler also prints debugging information to the terminal console and creates debugging files with extensions *.out* and *.json*.
 Debugging can be disabled by setting the `DEBUG` flag to `0` in *include/compiler.h* or by adding the flag `-DDEBUG=0` to `gcc` compilation in the *Makefile*, which has the same effect.

+### Compiler output example

+The compiler output and debugging for *example1.c* can be seen [here](/docs/simple-example.md).

 ## Cleaning up the build files and binaries